 We are going to look at the following factors:

 - Pet Factor

 For urban homesteads space is always limited.
 And if your space isn’t limited then I don’t want to hear about your Shangri-la in the city (#jealous).
 But for the rest of us working with usually less than half an acre, space matters!
 I’m just going to call it here: QUAIL WIN

 - Chicken 4 square feet (coop) + 10 square feet (run) = 14 square feet (if not free ranging)

 Internet wisdom says 1 square foot per quail.
-I personally would go more in the 18-24 square inches per quail.
+I personally would go more in the 1.5-2 square feet per quail.
 I like space for all of my animals and provide over the minimums for all my animals.
 I wouldn’t be doing this if I felt like factory farming was a great thing.

 In addition to the general space requirements chickens just need more complex accommodations.
 They need roosting bars, nesting boxes, and run space to move around.
 Quail need….
 A floor and roof?
 In fact roofs that are much higher than 2 feet (but shorter than 6 feet) can end up potentially hurting a bird that ‘flushes’ and can get up enough velocity.
 Quail floors can be open mesh or cages can be stacked.
 I will be honest, my quail have an old small chicken coop with access to wood chips, dirt, a small ramp and coop space (which they use).
 I also throw in fresh grasses etc, because I like my animals to have a more natural life, when I can.
 I’m not into the stacking wire cages, but if that works for you, then you do you boo.

 One final piece on space: Free Ranging Quail v Chicken